 Non-performing loans (i.e., loans with a payment in arears) less than 180 days delinquent continue to recognize interest income as long as the loan is in the process of collection and is considered to be well-secured.
-Non-performing loans are placed on non-accrual status if 180 days delinquent or earlier if management determines that the primary source of repayment will come from the foreclosure and subsequent sale of the collateral securing the loan (which usually occurs when a notice of sale is filed) or when the loan is no longer considered well-secured.
-When a loan is placed on non-accrual status, the accrual of interest is discontinued; however, previously recorded interest is not reversed.
+Non-performing loans are placed on non-accrual status if 180 days delinquent (or 90 days past maturity without making monthly interest payments) or earlier if management determines that the primary source of repayment will come from the foreclosure and subsequent sale of the collateral securing the loan (which usually occurs when a notice of sale is filed) or when the loan is no longer considered well-secured.
+When a loan is placed on non-accrual status, the accrual of interest is discontinued for accounting purposes only; however, previously recorded interest is not reversed.
 A loan may return to accrual status when all delinquent interest and principal payments become current in accordance with the terms of the loan agreement.
 Late fees are recognized in the period received.